Cosby5/All-My-Stars/README.md

 - [ageitgey/face_recognition](https://github.com/ageitgey/face_recognition) - The world's simplest facial recognition api for Python and the command line
 - [claudyus/ci-yml](https://github.com/claudyus/ci-yml) - A .ci.yml parser/runner for Gitlab-CI
 - [adfinis-sygroup/gitlab-pkgbot](https://github.com/adfinis-sygroup/gitlab-pkgbot) - The Package Bot - A simple service which receives HTTP build triggers from GitLab, gets the built packages and puts them in aptly and RPM repos.
 - [ParkerK/selfrestraint](https://github.com/ParkerK/selfrestraint) - Are certain websites a distraction?
 SelfRestraint is a cross platform application which blocks access to websites for a predetermined period of time.
-It can not be undone by the app or by a restart – you must wait for the timer to run out.
+It can not be undone by the app or by a restart –
 - [sorz/nsupdate-web](https://github.com/sorz/nsupdate-web) - Simple DDNS (dynamic DNS) web API service with nsupdate.
 - [pklaus/WhatsMyIP](https://github.com/pklaus/WhatsMyIP) - This is an HTTP Server that simply returns the Remote Address, your IP.
 In other words, it's a simple text-only "What's My IP" service implemented in a few lines of Python.
 Works for IPv4 and IPv6.
-- [SpiderLabs/Responder](https://github.com/SpiderLabs/Responder) - Responder is a LLMNR, NBT-NS and MDNS poisoner, with built-in HTTP/SMB/MSSQL/FTP/LDAP rogue authentication server supporting NTLMv1/NTLMv2/LMv2, Extended Security NTLMSSP and Basic HTTP authentication.
+- [SpiderLabs/Responder](https://github.com/SpiderLabs/Responder) - Responder is a LLMNR, NBT-NS and MDNS poisoner, with built-in HTTP/SMB/MSSQL/FTP/LDAP rogue authentication server supporting NTLMv1/NTLMv2/LMv2, Extended Security NTLMSSP and Basic HTTP authentication
 - [ldx/python-iptables](https://github.com/ldx/python-iptables) - Python bindings for iptables
 - [Viq111/Vivado-CI](https://github.com/Viq111/Vivado-CI) - A simple Vivado (Verilog & VHDL) Continuous Integration tool with seamless integration to Travis-CI
 - [LinOTP/LinOTP](https://github.com/LinOTP/LinOTP) - LinOTP - the open source solution for two factor authentication